nesi/support-docs/docs/Storage/File_Systems_and_Quotas/Moving_to_the_new_filesystem.md

 ---

 Migration of your data from GPFS to WEKA will be ongoing for several weeks.
-We will be copying across a few project directories in parallel at a time, using rsync.
+We will be copying across a few project directories in parallel at a time, using _rsync_.
 As each project directory is completed, the home directories of that project’s members will also be copied.
-To keep the WEKA copy of your data as fresh as possible, we will continue cycling through the projects, repeatedly syncing your directories from GPFS to WEKA until you ask us to stop.
+To keep the WEKA copy of your data as fresh as possible, we will continue cycling through the projects that way, repeatedly syncing your directories from GPFS to WEKA until you ask us to stop.

-On the second and successive rounds of synchronisation, the corresponding nobackup directories will also be copied across, however since they are larger and often contain data which is too transient to be worth preserving, we ask that you specify which files you want included from those, as described below.
+On the second and sucessive rounds of these synchronisations, the nobackup directories will also be examined.
+However **by default nothing will be migrated from nobackup directories**, as they often contain large amounts of data which is too transient to be worth preserving.
+You can override that, specifying nobackup content which should be preserved, as described below.

 ## Controlling which data gets migrated

-You can place a file named `.RSYNC_FILTER` in your directory (home, project, or nobackup) to control which files are included or excluded from migration to WEKA.
+You can place a file named `.RSYNC_FILTER` in your directory (home, project, or nobackup) telling rsync to include or exclude particular file paths from the migration to WEKA.
 Note that the file is a hidden one, as its name starts with `.`.
 Full documentation can be found [online](https://www.man7.org/linux/man-pages/man1/rsync.1.html#FILTER_RULES) or via `man rsync`, but in brief:

 ### Rules

 Each line of the file (other than comment lines and blank lines) specifies a rule.
 The paths to the various files and sub-directories are tested against these rules in turn, with the first rule to match the path taking effect.
 Each rule consists of an operator (`+` or `-`), an optional modifier (`!`), a single space, and then a pattern:

-- `-` pattern excludes paths which match the pattern.
+- `- pattern` excludes paths which match the pattern.

-- `-!` pattern excludes paths which don't match the pattern.
+- `-! pattern` excludes paths which don't match the pattern.

-- `+` pattern includes paths which match the pattern.
+- `+ pattern` includes paths which match the pattern.

-- `+!` pattern includes paths which don't match the pattern.
+- `+! pattern` includes paths which don't match the pattern.

 ### Patterns

-A pattern can be as simple as the same of a subdirectory, but can also include wildcards:
+A pattern can be as simple as the name of a subdirectory, but can also include wildcards:

 - `*` matches anything other than a slash `/`, ie: any component of a path.